 CCE: Windows only, dedicated/discrete GPU

-EECS: Windows or Mac (CPU capable of hardware virtualization HIGHLY recommended)
+EECS: Windows or Mac (see FAQ about Apple M1/M2/M3 CPUs, CPU capable of hardware virtualization HIGHLY recommended)

 MIME: Windows only, dedicated/discrete GPU